parulM18/Uber-data-analysis/README.md

 Inference:
- - Every ward have a their centroid even the one which don't have ward-no. ans ward-name.
+ - Every ward have their Latitude and longitude of centroid with respect to the lat-long of the geometry of the ward.
+Even the one which doesn't have the ward-no. and ward-name have their geometries.

  ## 2. New-delhi wards 2019(quater-2) All-Hourly-Aggregate data
  ### Data Description: